yogendra-sr/spotify-clone/README.md

-This is a spotify clone made by me for practicing my html and css skills.
+This is a spotify clone made by me for practicing html and css.